Chart Color Schemes

 Black Forest is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Black Forest statistical area (Lv2), as estimated by AreaSearch, was around 2,014 as of November 2025.
-This figure reflects an increase of 32 people since the 2021 Census, which reported a population of 1,982 people in the Black Forest (SA2).
-The increase is inferred from AreaSearch's estimated resident population of 2,005 as of June 2024 and four validated new addresses since the Census date.
-This results in a population density ratio of approximately 2,918 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The primary driver for this growth was overseas migration, contributing around 99% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Black Forest's population is estimated at around 2,027 as of Feb 2026.
+This reflects an increase of 45 people (2.3%) since the 2021 Census, which reported a population of 1,982 people.
+The change is inferred from the resident population of 2,005, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,937 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 99.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in June 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, demographic trends suggest that the Black Forest (SA2) is expected to grow at a rate just below the median of statistical areas across the nation.
-According to aggregated SA2-level projections, the area is anticipated to gain 130 persons by 2041, reflecting an increase of approximately 8.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median of statistical areas across the nation is expected, with the suburb expected to grow by 130 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.6% in total over the 17 years.

 Frequently Asked Questions - Population